Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Definitions of Overweight and Obesity and Important Differences

 We use the BMI scores to classify people in certain weight classes.
-Overweight is someone who has a BMI of 25 – 29.9 kg/m2.
+An overweight person has a BMI of 25 – 29.9 kg/m2.
 When someone’s BMI is over 30, they are considered to be obese.

-BMI has its limitations with people who are more muscular (it will overestimate their body fat), and with people with advanced age that lose their muscle mass (it will underestimate the body fat they have).
+BMI has its limitations with more muscular people (it will overestimate their body fat), and with people with advanced age that lose their muscle mass (it will underestimate the body fat they have).
 So, it’s fair to say that it is best used for more average individuals who fall in the middle.

 BMI is calculated as someone’s weight in kilograms divided by their height in meters squared.

 - Underweight = <18.5

 - Extreme Obesity or Obesity three = > 40